-BFA 9-hour Complementary Area Requirement:
+BFA 9-credit Complementary Area Requirement: BFA

-BFA students must take courses beyond the introductory level in an area(s) which complement(s) their chosen media emphasis.
-For example, if the 27 hour emphasis is ceramics (3-dimensional), then the complementary area may be painting and/or printmaking (2-dimensional); and conversely, if the 27 hour emphasis is painting (2-D), then the complementary area may be sculpture and/or ceramics (3-D).
-The photography emphasis may allow 8 hours of graphic design (ART214 and 414) to be substituted to meet the complementary area requirement.
-The Graphic Design complementary area is shaped with the student's adviser and may include such areas as computer graphics, photographic arts, marketing, and communication.
+students must take courses beyond the introductory level in an area(s) which complement(s) their chosen media emphasis.
+For example, if the 28-credit emphasis is ceramics (3-dimensional), then the complementary area may be painting and/or printmaking (2-dimensional); and conversely, if the 28-credit emphasis is painting (2-D), then the complementary area may be sculpture and/or ceramics (3-D).
+The photography emphasis may allow 8 credits of graphic design (ART214 and 414) to be substituted to meet the complementary area requirement.
+The Graphic Design complementary area is shaped with the student's advisor and may include such areas as computer graphics, photographic arts, marketing, and communication.

-BFA: Graphic Design Digital Media Emphasis (2-D)-89
+BFA: Graphic Design

+Digital Media Emphasis (2-D)-80